NOTICE OF FUNDING AVAILABILITY

-The White Box Grant program helps property owners bring vacant commercial first-floor spaces into compliance with current state and local building code, fire safety code, and the Americans with Disabilities Act, thus creating a functional "white box" space ready for customization and occupancy by a business.
+The White Box Grant program helps property owners bring vacant commercial first-floor spaces into compliance with current state and local building code, fire safety code, and accessibility requirements, thus creating a functional "white box" space ready for customization and occupancy by a business.
 The program provides a matching grant of $25,000 to $75,000 for first-floor, interior renovation expenses to meet current codes required to receive a certificate of occupancy, as demonstrated by stamped architectural or engineering drawings.
 Building owners are required to provide a 30% match and must either occupy the space as a business owner or actively market the space for lease at no more than the current average per square foot rate for similar condition properties in the area.

 - Applicant owns the building for which they are applying